Udolf15/recommedMeMovies/README.md

 After creating the vitual environment install all the libraries and modules used using command : ``` pip3 install -r requirements.txt ```
 Run the application using command :``` python3 app.py```

-If error presist check which modules are missing from the logs and download them using ```pip3 install ```command
+If error persist check which modules are missing from the logs and download them using ```pip3 install ```command

 ### Prerequisites